Lakshan-Banneheke/carbon-securevault-aws-personal/README.md

    `<Credential_Provider_Type>` - Specify the credential provider type to be used to authenticate the user into AWS.
    Valid values are `env`, `ecs`, `ec2`, `cli`, `profile`, `default`.
 These values can be added singularly or comma separate to form an authentication chain in the specified order.
 This is further explained in Step 3.

+   `<ENCRYPTION_ENABLED>` - Specify either true or false.
+If set to true, the secrets stored in the AWS Secrets Manager (except the root password) has to be encrypted beforehand using the cipher tool.
 ### Step 3: Setting up AWS Credentials for authentication

    The credential provider type for authentication into AWS can be set by the `<Credential_Provider_Type>` as mentioned above.